fdazen/fda-documentation/profiles.md

 A **Travel Agent** profile is useful to track charges to apply to the Travel Agents or calculate commissions.

+A **A/R Profile** is a profile that is linked to the reporting engine.
+Information about credit limit, and aging invoices are available.

+**NOTE**: If you are looking to create a corporate profile with payments plans and invoice agreements and if you are looking to have reporting abilities on those profiles, make sure to create your third party profiles as **A/R Profiles**.

-Although they serve different purposes, creation and usage of both profiles is the same, so the information below can be used interchangeably.
+Although they serve different purposes, creation and usage of the three types of profiles is the same, so the information below can be used interchangeably.

-###**Adding Customizable Fields for Travel Agent/Company Profiles**
+###**Adding Customizable Fields for Travel Agent/Company/AR Profiles**

-As a first thing, you will need to add all those fields you want to be applicable and required for Travel Agents and Companies: differently from a Guest Profile, fields for Company/Travel Agent profiles may be drastically different from one hotel to another: for this reason there are no fields loaded in the system, and you will have to create them all.
+As a first thing, you will need to add all those fields you want to be applicable and required for creating this kind of profile: differently from a Guest Profile, fields for Company/Travel Agent profiles may be drastically different from one hotel to another: for this reason there are no fields loaded in the system, and you will have to create them all.
+For A/R types of profiles, fields are already created.

 Check out section [Guest Custom Fields](http://docs.frontdeskanywhere.net.s3-website-us-west-1.amazonaws.com/build/general.html#guest-information-and-reservation-information-custom-fields) for instructions on how to create custom fields.